Observatory

 Observatory Project Update

-The Thunder Bay Centre is pleased to be in partnership with Fort William Historical Park and the future installation of the David Thompson Observatory.
-The 15 foot observatory dome will house a world class 20″ telescope, that will deliver great views of all the gems of the universe.
-Dome construction has begun!!
+The Thunder Bay Centre is pleased to be in partnership with Fort William Historical Park in the development of their David Thompson Astronomical Observatory.
+The automated 15′ observatory dome houses a world class 20″ CDK telescope and mount, as well as a top notch 5″ refracting telescope, that both deliver stunning views of the gems our universe provides.

 January 8 – After being cloudy all day, we had a brief clear patch between 5 and 8 to get some serious work done.
 The finder scope was remounted on the main scope, and it was aligned with the telescopes.
 The 20″ Planewave mirror was finally revealed today, a beauty it was.
 We used Jupiter as the target to align everything to, but for some reason we couldn’t get the telescope to track when we were doing this, but we got it pretty close.
 We had also planned on using the Ronchi tester to ensure that the secondary mirror was at the right spacing from the primary, however we thought that we better figure out the tracking first, and play a bit more with the software that controls the telescope.
 Turned out this would take us the rest of the evening.
 We started using the software to try and “goto” different stars, but every time we tried one, the scope seemed to have a mind of it’s own and went off in a way different direction.
 After scratching our heads and going through the software settings a number of times – we finally came upon the problem.
 We had the RA motor plugs in the DEC ports, and the DEC plugs in the RA ports.
 DUH!!
 Well it was good that we caught this early in the game!
 Back to home position and lets start over again…slew to Vega in the west …and it actually went the right way….and landed to within 2-3 degrees.
 A quick adjustment and sync, and we were off to Deneb..bang – right there!
 We went to a few more stars, and had to sometimes use the scope handpad to adjust, but in the end we had a 7 point star model, and the telescope was tracking.
 Using this small amount of data, the computer was able to tell us that we were 2 degrees to the left and one degree down from being polar aligned.
 We adjusted the scope in Azimuth, but lacked the proper wrench to do the Altitude adjustment.
 By this point we were all a little chilly, and the wisps of clouds started to come in, so we decided to call it a night.
 We put all the caps back on everything, parked the telescope, and saved the model mount that we had just created so we can call it up the next time we go out to do more work.
 Next steps – refine polar alignment, get The SkyX working with the SciTech telescope program, and test out the mallincam.